 As students begin their lessons for the day, some may gather for language arts and mathematics lessons, while others may be researching the difference between the native and invasive species found down at the creek which runs parallel to the property.
 Working independently they are developing important organisational skills and focus to achieve their goal.

-Nearby a group of students may be rehearsing a play which will be performed at an upcoming showcase – it’s an opportunity to practice collaboration, negotiation, and production.
+Nearby a group of students may be rehearsing a play which will be performed at an upcoming exhibition of learning – it’s an opportunity to practice collaboration, negotiation, and production.

 In another learning space, a teacher may be guiding a small group of students in a key lesson on sacred geometry – looking at patterns in nature and how they can be applied in a practical way.
 Others will be working in their micro-economy – tending to the vegetables growing on the farm, learning barista skills in the cafe, tending to the bees, or collecting honey from the hives and bottling it for sale.